-As the founder of the Urban Leisure & Tourism Lab, urban sociologist and associate lecturer Roos Gerritsma was there at the start of the lab in 2015.
+As the founder of the Urban Leisure & Tourism Lab, urban sociologist and associate professor Roos Gerritsma was there at the start of the lab in 2015.

 Alongside Roos Gerritsma, designer, researcher and innovation strategist Wina Smeenk has been leading the lab team since January 2020.
 Wina is Professor Societal Impact Design, as well as being right at the centre of practice with her own co-design bureau, ‘WiEN’s ontwerperschap’.
 The methods for empathic co-design devised by Wina are deployed in the lab as way to creating social value: ‘This is what we call human-centered innovation.
 Together with our lab partners, we explore the potential contribution of tourism and leisure to a better life in a more inclusive city’.